German government agrees on bailout for energy supplier

 After a scheduled 10-day shutdown for maintenance, gas deliveries through the pipeline resumed as scheduled Thursday but still at only 40% capacity.
 The German government announced that it would step up its gas storage requirements and take further measures to save gas.

 The package announced Friday will result in an increase in consumers' gas prices, which have already been high and are driving inflation.
-Scholz said a levy for gas customers will start in September or October that could lead to an increase of 2 euro cents per kilowatt hour, which could add a rise of up to 300 to 400 euros per year for a family of four.
+Scholz said a levy for gas customers will start in September or October that could lead to an increase of 2 euro cents per kilowatt hour, which could add up to 200 to 300 euros per year to the bill for a family of four.

 Scholz promised further efforts to shield Germany’s people and companies from the fallout of high energy prices, pledging that “you’ll never walk alone.”

-Note: This story has been corrected to show that the potential cost of the gas levy for a family of four is 200 to 300 euros per year, not 300 to 400.